-The U.N. and Arab League envoy Lakhdar Brahimi says there were no sensational decisions made at the talks in Dublin.
+The U.N. and Arab League envoy, Lakhdar Brahimi, says there were no "sensational decisions" made at the talks in Dublin.
 But at least the U.S. and Russia are looking for, as he put it, creative solutions.

 "We have been trying hard to work with Russia to stop the bloodshed in Syria and start a political transition toward a post-Assad Syrian future.
-And we very much support what Lakhdar Brahimi is trying to do.
+And we very much support what Lakhdar Brahimi is trying to do," she said.

-"Events on the ground in Syria are accelerating and we see that in many different ways.
-The pressure against the regime, in and around Damascus, seems to be increasing.
+"Events on the ground in Syria are accelerating and we see that in many different ways the pressure against the regime in and around Damascus seems to be increasing," she said.

-"So it does look like the Assad regime is going to be over soon, is going to collapse over fairly soon.
-If that is the case, if my assumption is right, then that would at least in part explain a more moderate Russian position on Syria.
+"So it does look like the Assad regime is going to be over soon, it's going to collapse ... fairly soon," Jouejati says.
+"If that is the case, if my assumption is right, that would at least in part explain a more moderate Russian position on Syria."

-"We don't support Bashar al-Assad.
-He is normal for this region, dictator.
-But the understanding that radical Islamism is not better than authoritarian leaders is, in Russia, absolutely clear.
+"We don't support Basher al-Assad — he's normal for this region — [a] dictator," Satanovsky says.
+"But the understanding that radical Islamism is not better than authoritarian leaders is, in Russia, absolutely clear."

-The State Department is expected to announce soon that it will put one militant group, Jabhat al-Nusra, on a terrorism blacklist, a signal to secular opposition figures to keep their distance.
+The State Department is expected to announce soon that it will put one militant group, Jabhat al-Nusra, on a terrorism blacklist — a signal to secular opposition figures to keep their distance.

-"The coalition is in the midst of putting together a transitional government.
-It has been recognized now by several foreign governments.
-And I think Washington is pleased with what it is seeing.
-And I think fairly soon, the Syrian national coalition is going to be recognized by the United States as the legitimate representative of the Syrian people.' "
+"The coalition is in the midst of putting together a transitional government; it has been recognized by several foreign governments and I think Washington is pleased with what it is seeing," he says says.
+"And I think fairly soon the Syrian National Coalition is going to be recognized by the United States as 'the legitimate representative of the Syrian people.' "